eserlxl/nextVersion/doc/CI_CD_GUIDE.md

 ## Overview

-The `vglog-filter` project leverages a robust CI/CD pipeline built on GitHub Actions to ensure high code quality, reliability, and cross-platform compatibility.
+The `next-version` project leverages a robust CI/CD pipeline built on GitHub Actions to ensure high code quality, reliability, and cross-platform compatibility.
 This automated pipeline is triggered by code pushes and pull requests, performing a series of checks including:

 -   **Automated Builds**: Compiling the project across various configurations and operating systems.
 -   **Extensive Testing**: Running unit, integration, and workflow tests to validate functionality.